YessyIbarra/HW-8_README-Generator/README.md

   NOTE: Make sure to start in correct directory before running "node index.js".
   All dependencies are already included so no extra steps are needed

-  If needed, please view this [step-by-step](./utils/how-to-video.webm) tutorial for more details.
+  If needed, please view this [Step-by-Step Tutorial](https://drive.google.com/file/d/1dXh1Zx_Y93It8SJxxmjIaRBnPoQOXUbQ/view) for more details.
   ```

 ## Questions